eagle840/killercoda-labs/Redis/step1.md

 `get mykey`{{exec}}

+Note that you shouldn't use 'get' in production since it blocks until complete, you should use scan

+Scan does it in blocks, and returns the next block number, the scan is complete when it returns '0'

 scan slot [MATCH pattern] [COUNT count]

 `scan 0 MATCH he*`{{exec}}

+the command will return a slot number you use again.

+`scan (slot) MATCH he`

+You can add the COUNT argument, put it blocks duing the count

+Redis

 1st value returned is a new slot valus to use in the next scan command